Removal of Tribal Nations to Oklahoma

 By the early 1800s, the Osage, Pawnee, Kiowa, Comanche, Cheyenne, and Arapaho had also migrated into the region or visited to use resources.
 Some Delaware, Shawnee, Kickapoo, Chickasaw, and Choctaw regularly came to hunt Oklahoma’s abundant bison, beaver, deer, and bear.

 Maps of Tribal Nation Land

-These maps depict the changes in tribal nation boundaries as tribes were removed to present-day Oklahoma.
+These maps depict the changes in tribal nation boundaries as nations were removed to present-day Oklahoma.
 Click on the icons below to view a larger map in PDF format.

-The expansion of Anglo-American settlement into the Trans-Appalachian west led to the passage of the Indian Removal Act in 1830, forcing all eastern tribes to move to new homelands west of the Mississippi River in the Indian Territory.
+The expansion of Anglo-American settlement into the Trans-Appalachian west led to the passage of the Indian Removal Act in 1830, forcing all eastern tribal nations to move to new homelands west of the Mississippi River in the Indian Territory.
 The Five Tribes purchased new lands in present-day Oklahoma, but some relocated farther north.
-The passage of the Kansas-Nebraska Act in 1854 led to renewed white settlement in these territories, and the immigrant tribes located there were soon under pressure to move on.
-Texas, too, forced out all remaining tribes in 1859.
+The passage of the Kansas-Nebraska Act in 1854 led to renewed white settlement in these territories, and the immigrant nations located there were soon under pressure to move on.
+Texas, too, forced out all remaining tribal nations in 1859.
 The Civil War ended the removals temporarily.

 - Absentee Shawnee

 - Anadarko (Nadaco)